HPV vaccine drastically reduces risk of cervical cancer, U.K. study finds

-A study published Wednesday in the leading medical journal the Lancet found that the HPV vaccine cut cervical cancer rates by 87 percent.
-Those vaccinated between the ages of 14 and 16 reported a 62 percent reduction and those between 16 and 18 had a 24 percent less chance compared to the unvaccinated.
+A study published Wednesday in medical journal the Lancet found that the HPV vaccine cut cervical cancer rates by 87 percent.
+Those vaccinated between the ages of 14 and 16 reported a 62 percent reduction, and those between 16 and 18 had a 24 percent lower chance compared with the unvaccinated.

-“This is really exciting as it’s the first time we’ve been able to see the real-world impact of the U.K. vaccination program,” said Sophia Lowes, health information manager at Cancer Research UK.
+“This is really exciting, as it’s the first time we’ve been able to see the real-world impact of the U.K. vaccination program,” said Sophia Lowes, health information manager at Cancer Research UK.
 The London-based charity funded the study conducted along with the British government and researchers at King’s College London.

-The study followed the outcome of the Cervarix vaccine, which became available in the United Kingdom in 2008 and covers two main cancer-causing HPV strains.
-A newer HPV vaccine, called Gardasil, protects against more strains of the cancer-causing virus, and the U.K. switched to that version in 2012.
+The study followed the outcome of the Cervarix vaccine, which became available in Britain in 2008 and covers two main cancer-causing HPV strains.
+A newer HPV vaccine, called Gardasil, protects against more strains of the cancer-causing virus, and Britain switched to that version in 2012.

-Starting in 2019, Britain’s National Health Service (NHS) also began offering HPV vaccines to children of all genders aged 11 to 13, as well as to adults who identify as male and have sex with other men, Lowes said.
+Starting in 2019, Britain’s National Health Service (NHS) also began offering HPV vaccines to children of all genders ages 11 to 13, as well as to adults who identify as male and have sex with other men, Lowes said.

 Part of the program’s success, Lowes said, was the use of schools as vaccination sites and public health messaging to combat stigma around HPV.